-The 2006 Gold Eagle marked an important milestone for the series.
+The 2006 Gold Eagle (Buy on eBay) marked an important milestone for the series.
 This year was the twentieth year of release for the popular gold bullion and collector coin offering.
-Sales of the regular bullion coins were not impacted by the occasion, however the US Mint did offer special sets for collectors as well as introduce a new versions of the coin featuring an uncirculated finish.
+Sales of the regular bullion coins were not impacted by the occasion, however the United States Mint did offer special sets for collectors as well as introduce a new versions of the coin featuring an uncirculated finish.

 During 2006, the price of gold experienced a sharp spike in the second quarter, followed by a decline into a middle range.
 The price of gold began the year at $530 per ounce, spiked above $700 per ounce and then closed the year at $632.00.